MRChemSoft/mrchem/doc/users/user_inp.rst

 .. code-block:: bash

     Basis {
       type = Interpolating  # Legendre or Interpolating order = 7             # Polynomial order of MW basis
     }

-The MW basis is defined by the polynomial order :math:`k`, and the type of scaling functions (Legendre or Interpolating polynomials).
+The MW basis is defined by the polynomial order :math:`k`, and the type of scaling functions: Legendre or Interpolating polynomials (in the current implementation it doesn't really matter which type you choose).
 Note that increased precision requires higher polynomial order (use e.g :math:`k = 5` for :math:`\epsilon_{rel} = 10^{-3}`, and :math:`k = 13` for :math:`\epsilon_{rel} = 10^{-9}`, and interpolate in between).
 If the ``order``